CP1404/Practicals/prac_05/README.md

-A common and important part of development jobs in the IT industry is doing **code reviews**, where a peer evaluates and comments on another\'s work with the goal of improving the final result (and mutual learning).
+A common and important part of development jobs in the IT industry is doing **code reviews**, where a peer evaluates and comments on another's work with the goal of improving the final result (and mutual learning).

-So, to help you towards being a better programmer and being more familiar with industry practices, today you will work on some programs, then review another student\'s work.
+So, to help you towards being a better programmer and being more familiar with industry practices, today you will work on some programs, then review another student's work.

 *You need to complete the tasks and do a **Pull Request** that mentions another student to get full marks.*

-This means you need a partner so you can review each other\'s code.
+This means you need a partner so you can review each other's code.
 **Organise someone right now and swap GitHub usernames** (external students do this via Slack).
-It\'s also OK to review multiple people\'s code or to have a cycle of people reviewing the next person\'s... it doesn\'t have to be a direct swap.
+It's also OK to review multiple people's code or to have a cycle of people reviewing the next person's... it doesn't have to be a direct swap.

 First, **edit your notifications settings**:

 Go to GitHub, login, then click on your account link (top-right) and choose Settings, then Notifications.
-Click to select the \"Web\" and \"Email\" options so that you will receive notifications when you\'re mentioned.
+Click to select the "Web" and "Email" options so that you will receive notifications when you're mentioned.

 ![](../images/05image1.png)